 We are working with our clients around the clock to help craft careful and direct messaging for their customers and service area communities.
 Below is a list of resources that home performance, HVAC, and solar companies can use to get out ahead of the evolving COVID-19/coronavirus crisis and take a strong position as a leading local business.
 Included are ideas for blogs, emails, social media, and more, as well as links to examples of already published material from some of your colleagues across the country.
 This page will be updated continuously moving forward, so feel free to bookmark and check back in, or to reach out to our team for assistance.

 - Healthy Home Energy & Consulting, New York (home performance)

 April 2020: COVID-19 Impact Report from the Energy Circle Google Ads Dataset

 Wednesday, May 13.

 Shawn Cohen, Director of Digital Strategy

-We're now a month into actively monitoring the impact that the COVID-19 pandemic is having on Google Ads performance and user search trends in the HVAC, Home Performance, and Solar industries and we are beginning to see clearer patterns emerge across KPIs such as impressions, clicks and conversions.
-With a full month of data now available for analysis, we're able to form better hypotheses and draw more informed conclusions as to how the crisis may be impacting consumer demand and conversion behavior for products and services in the better building and clean energy sectors.
+We're now over 2 months into actively monitoring the impact that the COVID-19 pandemic is having on Google Ads performance and user search trends in the HVAC, Home Performance, and Solar industries.
+We are actively monitoring and analysizng patterns across KPIs such as impressions, clicks and conversions and forming hypothesis and conclusions as to how the crisis is impacting consumer demand and conversion behavior in the better building and clean energy sectors.

-Below is a summary of our high level findings, and insights.
+Below is a summary of our high level findings, and insights for the month of April 2020.
 A link to view the detailed analysis containing specific data points, and more in depth conclusions and hypotheses can be found below and will also be distributed in Energy Circle's regular newsletter.

 Relevant Industry News